Prue Leith: Career

 In 1960, Leith moved to London to attend the Cordon Bleu Cookery School and then began a business supplying high-quality business lunches.
 This grew to become Leith's Good Food, a party and event caterer.
 In 1969, she opened Leith's, her Michelin-starred restaurant in Notting Hill, eventually selling it in 1995.
 In 1975, she founded Leith's School of Food and Wine, which trains professional chefs and amateur cooks.
 The group reached a turnover of £15 million in 1993.
 She sold it and, in 1995, helped found the Prue Leith College, since renamed Prue Leith Chef's Academy, and Prue Leith Culinary Institute in South Africa.
 Odd Plate Restaurant was renamed Prue Leith's Restaurant.

-The first woman appointed to the British Railways Board in 1980, she set about improving its much-criticised catering.
+The first woman appointed to the British Railways Board in 1980, Leith set about improving its much-criticised catering.
 The catering division, Travellers Fare, was detached from the hotels business in 1982 with outlets created, including Casey Jones and Upper Crust.
 Leith left British Rail in September 1985.

 Concurrently with running her business, Leith became a food columnist for, successively, the Daily Mail, Sunday Express, The Guardian and the Daily Mirror.
-Aside from writing 12 cookery books, including Leith's Cookery Bible, she has written seven novels: Leaving Patrick, Sisters, A Lovesome Thing, Choral Society, A Serving of Scandal, The Food of Love: Laura's Story and The Prodigal Daughter.
-These last two form part of the Food of Love trilogy.
+Aside from writing 12 cookery books, including Leith's Cookery Bible, she has written eight novels: Leaving Patrick, Sisters, A Lovesome Thing, Choral Society, A Serving of Scandal, The Food of Love: Laura's Story, The Prodigal Daughter, and The Lost Son.
+The last three form the Angelotti Chronicles or Food of Love trilogy.
 Her memoir, Relish, was published in 2013.

 Her first television appearance was in the 1970s as a presenter of two 13-episode magazine series aimed at women at home, made by Tyne Tees Television.
 She was a last-minute replacement for Jack de Manio, and with no experience and a director who liked everything scripted, including interviews, she disliked the experience.
 Later, in the 1980s, she was the subject of two television programmes about her life and career: the first episode of Channel 4's Take Six Cooks and the BBC's The Best of British, a series about young entrepreneurs.
 In 1999, she was one of the Commissioners on Channel 4's Poverty Commission.
 She returned to television to be a judge on The Great British Menu for 11 years until 2016 and a judge for My Kitchen Rules, which she left to replace Mary Berry in The Great British Bake Off.
+In January 2026, She announced her retirement from the Bake Off in an instagram post.